Quantifying and managing uncertainty in piecewise-deterministic Markov processes

 The inequality \cref{eq:tau_ineq1} is only needed if we want to use the same $\tau$ at all grid points instead of selecting a smaller time step near $\boundary$ only.
 But if this $\tau$-uniformity is desired, satisfying both \cref{eq:tau_ineq1} and \cref{eq:tau_ineq2} requires

-We note that, even though the above looks like a CFL-type restriction, it is not needed to guarantee the stability (semi-Lagrangian discretizations are unconditionally stable), but simply to ensure the causality (and hence the efficiency) of our discretization.
+We note that, even though the above restriction looks similar to a Courant-Friedrichs-Lewy (CFL) condition, it is not needed to guarantee the stability (semi-Lagrangian discretizations are unconditionally stable), but simply to ensure the causality (and hence the efficiency) of our discretization.

 Under certain conditions, \cref{eq:cdf_update} may be also re-interpreted as a finite differences discretization of the PDE \cref{eq:cdf_pde}.
 To give a concrete example, suppose that $d=1$, and the domain $\Omega = [0,1]$ is approximated by a grid of regularly spaced points denoted $x_k = k\Delta x$.
 Furthermore, suppose that there is a mode $i$ where $C_i\equiv1$, and $f_i(x_k) = f_{ik} > 0$.
 If we choose $\tau = \Delta s$, then \cref{eq:cdf_update} for $n+1$ becomes: